google/flutter-stager/README.md

 A function that is called once before the Scene is displayed.
 This will generally be where you configure your widget's dependencies.

-#### `environmentControlBuilders`
+#### `environmentControls`

-An optional list of `EnvironmentControlBuilder`s that allow you to add custom widgets to the Stager control panel. `EnvironmentControlBuilder` is a function similar to a `WidgetBuilder` – it accepts a `BuildContext` as a parameter and returns a `Widget`.
-It also accepts an additional `rebuildScene` callback that you can use to tell Stager to reconstruct your Scene.
+An optional list of `EnvironmentControl`s that allow you to add custom widgets to the Stager control panel.
+An `EnvironmentControl` provides a widget that allows the user to change values used when presenting a Scene.
+State is preserved when the same controls are used in multiple scenes.
+Stager includes several of these controls that allow the user to toggle dark mode, change text scale, etc.

-Stager calls these functions when constructing a Scene and places the widgets they return in the environment control panel.

 These are useful if you want to manipulate things specific to your app, including:

 - Data displayed by your widget
 - Properties on mocked dependenices
 - Feature flags

-Widgets placed in the environment control panel typically have callbacks that update an environment value or values (a parameter to a widget in your Scene or the behavior of a dependency) and then call `rebuildScene`, which reconstructs the Scene to reflect the changes.

-You can return any arbitrary widget from these functions.

 ### StagerApp